 Several guest speakers and demonstrations are on the schedule.
 This year we have speakers on Saturday at 11:00 and 2:00, and Sunday at 12:00 and 2:00.

-Our speakers will address agates, specimen gold, meteorites, and zinc and lead minerals, relating to specimens on display or for sale in the museum.
+Our speakers will address Toxicity in Rocks and Minerals (“rocks you should not lick”) and California gold, relating to specimens on display or for sale in the museum.
 This year, on Saturday at 12:00, visit our gold miners camp, where Museum docents will demonstrate gold rush mining methods.
 See the tools, weapons and methods used by the 49ers to survive and find gold during the gold rush.

 The show includes a silent auction of jewelry, rocks, and minerals.
 Geode cutting is back again by popular demand, and you will find many unique jewelry items handcrafted by local member artists, at the Mariposa Gem and Mineral Club booth.
 Local vendors will also be available with a variety of food items.